7 Reasons Every Kid Should Grow Up with a Big Dog

 Large dogs are just fun

 If you want instant celebrity status, try walking a Wolfhound down your street, or showing up at the dog park with a Great Pyrenees.
 Giant-breed dogs are unusual and dramatic enough to attract plenty of attention!
 Owning one grants you admission to a club with lots of cool members: XL dogs and the people who love them!
+They’re even as fun as these dogs with beards that have tons of personality.

 If you’re ready for a big dog of your own

 Purchasing or adopting a dog of any size is a big decision.
 But with so many puppies and older dogs needing homes, breeders and shelters are ready to help you find the perfect pooch for your family.
 Flaim advises that “knowing the personality traits and tendencies of the breeds, or mixture of breeds, you are considering is crucial.
 If you’ve decided on a purebred dog, then finding the right breeder is paramount.”
 A good breeder will be committed to taking back any dog that doesn’t work out, which means they’ll actually dissuade you if they think you’re not a good fit for the breed.
 Adopting from a shelter or rescue group?
 “If you decide to adopt, you might consider hiring a qualified trainer or behaviorist to help assess any dog you are considering, and make the best match,” Flaim says.
-Here’s what else shelter animals wish you knew.
-Soon you’ll have a super-sized cuddling companion to call your own.